ateeqdev/web3_of_the_day/README.md

 A fun fact or technical aspect of blockchain a day.

+#### Jan 11, 2022

+Users don't need to download the entire Bitcoin Blockchain to make a transaction.
+They can just store headers of each transaction and verify Merkle Root to see if the incoming node has enough funds to spend.
+This is called SPV (Simple Payment Verification) and is useful for lightweight client such as mobile phones.

 #### Jan 10, 2022

 Wallets are used to store our private keys.
 Hot wallets are connected to the internet while cold ones aren't.
 Brain wallet (cold) hashing 12 words to generate private keys.
 They are vulnerable to dictionary attack especially if the words are taken from a famous speech or quote.
 Key stretching is avoiding such attacks by hashing multiple times.